Nonlinear FM Waveform

 Description

-The Nonlinear FM Waveform unit generates a nonlinear frequency modulated pulse signal with a specified pulse width, pulse repetition frequency (PRF) and frequency deviation.
-The signal at the output of the unit is an integer number of pulses or a sequence of samples.
+Block Nonlinear FM Waveform Generates a pulse signal with nonlinear frequency modulation with a preset pulse duration, pulse repetition rate (PRF), and frequency deviation.
+The output signal of the unit is an integer number of pulses or a sequence of samples.

 Ports